FaizahMalik/cfg-games-project/README.md

 Includes the following modules:
 - ###Turtle
   - Used to allow program to create a drawing of a turtle in steps each time the user guesses a letter incorrectly
-  - Also for displaying messages and the hidden word on the Tkinter window.
+  - Also for displaying messages and the hidden word in the Turtle Graphics window.
+  - Allows the user to input messages in a text bar within a small pop-up window titled 'WordGuesser'

 ---